k8sstormcenter/ixi/bill-of-behaviour-c070da3a/module-1/lesson-1/unit-1.md

 ---
 kind: warning
 ---
-THIS LAB IS ALPHA, live rewrites `could` be going on.
+THIS LAB IS LIVE, live rewrites `could` be going on.

 This means, the writing on the left here can change in real time.
 Since you have found this lab, you likely know Constanze, and should something happen that you have issue with, please, ping her in your usual communication channel (`icmp` may not be the right one 🤣)